Hymenoptera

 Sawfly Larvae

-If you see a large group of caterpillars on gum trees, they are sawfly larvae.
+If you see a large group of caterpillars on poplar, willow or gum trees, they'll be sawfly larvae.
 They can damage trees and defoliate young saplings.
 Here's how to identify them in your garden.

 Fleas